 From Wuhan to the White House: A timeline of COVID-19’s spread

-The story of how COVID-19 spread so far and so fast is a story of government secrecy, delayed action, polarizing politics, and a highly contagious disease.
+The story of how COVID-19 spread so far and so fast is a story of government secrecy, delayed action, polarizing politics, and a highly contagious virus.
 To better understand what has happened and what might follow, Stacker constructed a timeline of the COVID-19 pandemic from its first mention by Dr. Li Wenliang in Wuhan, China.
-Our timeline includes information from a range of sources including news outlets such as the New York Times and CNN, Johns Hopkins' Coronavirus Resource Center, science articles, and releases from the World Health Organization (WHO).
+Our timeline includes information from a range of sources including news outlets such as the New York Times and CNN, Johns Hopkins' Coronavirus Resource Center, the COVID Tracking Project, science articles, and releases from the World Health Organization (WHO).
 Keep reading for more information about the COVID-19 pandemic and a better understanding of how a highly contagious virus became a global health crisis.

 Dec.
 30, 2019: Chinese doctor sounds the alarm

-Li Wenliang, a doctor working at Wuhan Central Hospital in Wuhan, China, sent out a text to a group of other doctors warning them to protect themselves against a new respiratory virus.
+Li Wenliang, a doctor working at Wuhan Central Hospital in Wuhan, China, sent out a text on Dec.
+30 to a group of other doctors warning them to protect themselves against a new respiratory virus.
 Four days later, police summoned him and told him to sign a letter accusing him of false comments and disturbing the social order.
 Li died of the virus on Feb.
 7.

 Dec.
 31, 2019: Chinese health authorities notice mysterious cases of pneumonia

 In the meantime, the government of Wuhan did in fact confirm that its health authorities were treating dozens of cases of pneumonia from an unknown origin.
 Several of the infected people worked at Wuhan’s Huanan Seafood Wholesale Market.
 Wuhan, a city of 11 million people in China’s Hubei province, had become the start and center of a new epidemic.